ptmerz/gmxbenchmark/README.rst

 **********************

 This tool aims at evaluating performance of the GROMACS molecular simulation engine (www.gromacs.org).
-On a short term, this is mostly thought to be a help for code development, in assessing how changes to the code influence its performance.
-On a longer term, this tool could evolve to also allow the evaluation of hardware and parallelization schemes based on more complex, possibly user-submitted systems.
+In the short term, this is mostly thought to be a help for code development, in assessing how changes to the code influence its performance.
+In the longer term, this tool could evolve to also allow the evaluation of hardware and parallelization schemes based on more complex, possibly user-submitted systems.